 The WeBoost Drive X RV Cell Booster is shipped in a large, compartmentalized box with everything you need for the installation.
 The box includes one cell booster and wall bracket; an inside antenna with 13 feet of RG-58 coaxial cable; an Over-The-Road (OTR) omni-directional antenna with 25 feet of RG-6 coaxial cable; an antenna mast extension, spring, and side-exit adapter, ladder mounting hardware, an AC/DC Wall Power Supply, and a 12 volt Power Supply.
 It also comes with installation accessories consisting of a small hole saw, a plastic installation cover and gasket (used only if drilling a hole in the side or back of your camper is necessary), cable ties, and cable mounts.
 The compartmentalized box is labeled with easy-to-understand steps to make what is already a simple task into one that is even easier to understand.

-For us, the coaxial entry point into the camper actually changed.
-The original plan called for running the coaxial cable down the refrigerator flue on the roof to avoid drilling any holes into the side or rear of the camper, but ultimately we decided against doing this to keep most of the RG-6 cabling inside rather than running it along the roof.
-In order to keep the pass-through into the camper hidden, we routed the RG-6 cable through a small hole that we drilled in the rear wall of the camper that is completely hidden behind one of the ladder’s middle support brackets.
-The RG-6 cable was routed inside this hollow support bracket and rear wall, then routed into the camper through the rear wardrobe, through the roof cabinets in the kitchen, through the refrigerator flue, and into the cabover where the cable terminated with the cell booster.
+For us, the RG-6 coaxial cable entry point into the camper actually changed.
+The original plan called for running the cable down the refrigerator flue on the roof to avoid drilling any holes into the side or rear of the camper, but ultimately we decided against doing this to keep most of the RG-6 cabling inside rather than running it along the roof.
+In order to keep the pass-through into the camper hidden, we routed the RG-6 cable through a small hole that we drilled into the rear wall of the camper that is hidden behind one of the ladder’s middle support brackets.
+The RG-6 cable was routed inside this hollow support bracket through the rear wall, then routed into the camper through the rear wardrobe, through the roof cabinets in the kitchen, through the refrigerator flue, and into the cabover where the cable terminated with the mounted cell booster.

 Where you decide to mount the OTR antenna and inside antenna is critically important.
 This is because antennas generate electro-magnetic fields (EMFs).
 When these fields overlap, oscillation occurs, a condition that creates noise which could potentially damage the booster.
 Fortunately, the Drive X booster has a shutdown circuit to prevent oscillation from damaging the unit.
 However, the best way to prevent oscillation from occurring in the first place is to maximize the distance between the inside and outside antennas.
 In a truck camper this is best accomplished by mounting the OTR antenna on the rear ladder and the inside antenna in the cabover, a distance of approximately 9 feet in truck campers like ours.